rsheehan/Remix/README.md

     pause turtle for 1 sec

 Objects are created using the following syntax, and can have optional automatically generated getter and setter methods for fields (which are otherwise private).
 Methods which include a "me" or "my" parameter, indicating the receiver, are public.
 Methods without a "me" or "my" parameter can only be called from methods in the same object, hence they are private.
+You can access object fields using the possessive apostrophe.

     create
         field1 : value